-The EMD F7 was the builder's four entry in its line of freight service locomotives and proved to be one of the most successful ever built.
-The model debuted directly after the F3 in the late 1940s and with the Electro-Motive Division's success in the market up to that point, railroads quickly placed orders for the F7.
-Once again, the latest F series model proved to be very reliable and easy to maintain and before production ended on the F7 nearly 4,000 A and B units had been built more than outselling all other manufacturer's designs, combined.
-The F7 proved to be so reliable and useful for many lines that hundreds remained in regular freight service with their original owners through the 1970s and 1980s.
-Today, numerous EMD F7s remain preserved with some even still serving in freight service.
-The most famous set of F7s is the fleet owned by Class I Norfolk Southern Railway for use on its official business train.
+The F7 was the Electro-Motive's four entry in its line of freight service locomotives and proved to be one of the most successful designs of any type ever built.
+The model debuted directly after the F3 in the late 1940s and with EMD's success in the market up to that point railroads quickly placed orders for the F7.
+Once again, the latest F model proved efficient, rugged, and easy to maintain.
+Before production had ended on the F7 nearly 4,000 units were produced outselling all other manufacturers' designs, combined.
+The F7 proved so reliable and useful for many roads that hundreds remained in regular freight service through the 1970s and 1980s.
+Today, numerous F7's remain preserved (partially due it being the last model of its kind manufactured on a large scale) and some even continue to haul freight, a true testament to their design.
+The most famous set (a pair of B units) is the fleet owned by Class I Norfolk Southern used as part of its official business train.

-The EMD F7 began production in February, 1949 directly after the F3.
-Internally, the model varied slightly from the F3 as it still carried GM's 16-cylinder model 567B prime mover, which could produce 1,500 horsepower.
-It did use a slightly updated generator, the model D12B, and traction motor, the model D27C that was first used on the "F5", which was technically a late model F3 (EMD did not distinguish the locomotive as an F5 itself).
+The EMD F7 began production in February of 1949.
+Internally, the model varied slightly from the F3 as it still carried GM's 16-cylinder, model 567B prime mover which could produce 1,500 horsepower.
+It did use a slightly updated generator, the model D12B, and traction motor, the model D27C, first used on the "F5", which was technically a late model F3 (EMD did not distinguish the locomotive as an F5, instead referring to the slight variants as phases).
 The new traction motor was meant to be more rugged and durable than the previous.
 However, it continued to offer the locomotive the same tractive effort as the earlier F3; 56,500 pounds starting and 40,000 pounds continuous.
-Using the same frame as the F3, F2, and FT the F7 was just over 50 feet in length and weighed 115 tons.
+Using a similar frame design as the F3, F2, and FT the F7 was just over 50 feet in length and weighed 115 tons.

 Once again railroads very much liked EMD's latest F model and many which